 7. The Ghost Town and the Video Game

-Over the years, the town has gone from a ghost town to a barren wasteland as one by one, the last of the residents’ homes have strangely burnt down.
-Early imagery of this town showed steam still rising out of its cracked streets from the still-burning underground coal fire.
-This eery steam coupled with this ghostly church looming over the small town has inspired the creator of the video game “Silent Hill.”
+Over the years, the town has gone from a ghost town to a barren wasteland as the last of the residents’ homes have strangely burnt down one by one.
+Early imagery of this town showed steam rising out of its cracked streets from the still-burning underground coal fire.
+This eery steam coupled with this ghostly church looming over the small city has inspired the creator of the video game “Silent Hill.”

 8. Mind Fire

 Over the years, an argument has been made on both sides that the fire could have or have not been put out and the death of Centralia and its residents avoided.
-Today, though the mining industry has mostly collapsed and clean-up in and around the area continues, several creeks, rivers, and lakes are full of milky orange water.
+Though the mining industry has collapsed chiefly and clean-up in and around the area continues, several creeks, rivers, and lakes are full of milky orange water.

 Dr. Evermor’s Forevertron is located in a field in the middle of nowhere, Wisconsin.
-Noted only by a couple of billboards on secondary roads, this amazing look into the incredible mind of Sculptor and inventor Thomas Every is not to be overlooked.
+Noted only by a couple of billboards on secondary roads, this fantastic look into the great mind of Sculptor and inventor Thomas Every is not to be overlooked.

 Recently passed, Dr. Evermor has created a sci-fi lover’s wet dream that beckons every hitchhiker in the galaxy.
 Massive sculptures of wondrous machines and creatures dot this small art park, now curated by his surviving wife and daughter.
-Thomas called it “Amythic Obsession,” and if you ever get to visit it, it will be yours as well.
+Thomas called it “Amythic Obsession,” If you ever visit it, it will be yours as well.

 10. Never Bent

 Being an industrial demo specialist over the years took its toll on Dr. Evermor.
 One day he just decided he was tired of destroying things and wanted to start making things.
-All of the salvage he had done over the years, from NASA space parts to millions of truck and car parts, would go into making up his fantastical Forevertron.
+All the salvage he had done over the years, from NASA space parts to millions of truck and car parts, would make up his fantastical Forevertron.

 Like all great artists, Tom Every had a rule.
 His rule was never to bend, break or cut a single part.
 Yes, that’s correct.
 Every creation he made was from parts as they were manufactured.
 He would put them together in such a way as they would become a whole new machine or creature.
 Genius!

-Located in a tiny town in western Maryland is the last standing completely intact Silk Mill.
+Located in a tiny town in western Maryland is the last standing, completely intact Silk Mill.
 One man, Herb Crawford, had preserved this mill for years on his own.
 Supported by hundreds of visiting photographers worldwide, he fought off auction houses, vandals, and mother nature.
-Unfortunately, in 2019 Herb passed away, and now the future of the mill is unknown.
+Unfortunately, in 2019 Herb passed away, and now the mill’s future is unknown.